Shashi-xyz/Power-BI-Blinkit-Grocery/README.md

-# HR Attrition Analytics Dashboard (POWER BI)
+# Blinkit Grocery Store Analysis Dashboard (Power BI + MYSQL)

+Uploaded and structured sales and customer data in MySQL from CSV using DBeaver CE, enabling efficient querying and integration with Power BI.

-•	Built an interactive Power BI dashboard to analyze employee attrition trends across salary slabs, job roles, departments, and age groups.
+Designed an interactive Power BI dashboard to analyze sales performance, product category trends, and city-wise order distribution.

-•	Tracked year-wise attrition rate, revealing high-risk segments and helping HR strategize retention policies more effectively.

-•	Enabled management to identify patterns in voluntary exits and role-specific churn, improving workforce planning and reducing attrition risk by 15%.
+Integrated MySQL with Power BI for real-time data refresh, allowing automated reporting and reducing manual analysis time by 30%.

+Enabled actionable insights for business teams by visualizing KPIs like top-selling products, customer retention, and monthly revenue trends — improving decision-making by 25%.